 This year we decided to start our tomatoes with seeds rather than buying plants already started.
 We were very blessed with several seedlings which have now turned into bushels of tomatoes.
-One of the best perks about gardening is seeing the fruits of your labor.
+One of the best perks of gardening is seeing the fruits of your labor.
 We decided to preserve our tomatoes by turning them into pizza sauce!

 What was so special about making this pizza sauce, was that it was the recipe that belonged to my husband’s grandmother.
-Sadly, I never had the blessing to meet our grandma Hazel, but I was honored to make her pizza sauce using the her sauce pot that was left to Jason and I. You will see this pot in the photos below.
+Sadly, I never had the blessing to meet our grandma Hazel, but I was honored to make her pizza sauce using her sauce pot that was left to Jason and I. You will see this pot in the photos below.

 Step 1.
 Grow or Buy Tomatoes

 You’ll need approximately a 1/2 bushel of tomatoes.
 You can grow this on your own or buy them from your local market.

 Wash your tomatoes and remove the leaves while looking out for rotten tomatoes.
 We bought a Weston Food Strainer and Sauce Maker and it was a HUGE headache saver!
 This saved us so much time and made the process go a lot smoother and quicker.

 Step 3.
 Prepare Your Ingredients & Add to Pot